Garry Cooper (pilot): Military awards

 US Award Ceremony at US Embassy in Jeddah, Saudi Arabia, 16 May 1981.
 Hosted by US Defense Attache, Colonel Hollis D. Messer.
 He presented Cooper with an Air Force Cross, Silver Star, Distinguished Flying Cross for heroism, Bronze Star for heroism, Purple Heart and Air Medal for his 1st to 9th Oak Leaf Clusters.

 Given the prestigious high-level US awards presented to Cooper on 16 May 1981, Australian VIP, Ambassador Douglas Sturkey, was invited to attend on behalf of the Australian Government, shown here congratulating Cooper.

 Only two other times in history has a US Service Cross for extraordinary heroism (Air Force Cross, Distinguished Service Cross, or Navy Cross) been awarded to a US foreign national.
 In 1918 during WW1, two French Soldiers fighting alongside the American Expeditionary Forces on the Western Front were both awarded two Distinguished Service Crosses; Major Charles M. Chanoine and Lieutenant Leon T. Marchand.
 The only US foreign national to receive two US Service Crosses since 1918 is Flight Lieutenant Cooper.
 Additionally, Cooper was also awarded many other US awards for heroism, including a Silver Star, the Distinguished Flying Cross for heroism, the Bronze Star Medal for heroism, an Air Medal for heroism from both the USAF and US Army, and an Army Commendation Medal for heroism.
 Cooper's vast collection of high-level US gallantry awards, and many other awards for heroism, make him the most highly decorated foreign national in history by the US Government.

 Garry Cooper – US medals award ceremony – US Embassy Jeddah 1981 with his wife Jean.

-Cooper is also one of only a few RAAF pilots to be awarded the Air Force Ground Combat Badge.
+Cooper was also one of only a few RAAF pilots to be awarded the Air Force Ground Combat Badge.